Frequently Asked Questions About Parkinson's Disease

 Parkinson's disease is caused by the progressive impairment or deterioration of neurons (nerve cells) in an area of the brain known as the substantia nigra.
 When functioning normally, these neurons produce a vital brain chemical known as dopamine.
-Dopamine serves as a chemical messenger allowing communication between the substantia nigra and another area of the brain called the corpus striatum.
+Dopamine serves as a chemical messenger allowing communication between the substantia nigra and another area of the brain called the basal ganglia.
 This communication coordinates smooth and balanced muscle movement.
 A lack of dopamine results in abnormal nerve functioning, causing a loss in the ability to control body movements.

 3. Can Parkinson's Be Prevented?

 To date, there is no known way to prevent Parkinson's disease.
 But, there are several treatment options, including drug therapy and/or surgery that can reduce the symptoms, and make living with the disease easier.